 Each appointing authority shall have twenty days after approval to make their initial appointments.
 The term for the first-appointed Community Preservation Committee shall begin upon appointment in accordance with the preceding paragraph.
-The one-year appointments shall end on June 30, 2008, the two-year appointments shall end on June 30, 2010.
+The one-year appointments shall end on June 30, 2008, the two-year appointments shall end on June 30, 2009, and the three-year appointments shall end on June 30, 2010.
 Subsequent terms will begin on July 1 of each year and will be for a period of three years.
 Any vacancy on the Community Preservation Committee shall be filled by the commission, authority or board that designated the member who creates the vacancy by designating another member in accordance with Section (1) above for the unexpired term.
 A33 May 21, 2007